chaaz/versio/docs/use_cases.md

 remove, or change the location of your projects, you should edit this file by hand to keep it up-to-date.

+The `init` command will not scan hidden directories or file, or directories or files listed in any `.gitignore` files.
+If you want to include projects in hidden or ignored locations, you'll have to add those by hand to the resulting `.versio.yaml` file.

 ## CI/CD

 ### GitHub Action Matrixes